fmalina/revisions-blocl/activism/islamshorthistory.md

 Politics has never been central to the Christian religious experience… But politics was no secondary issue for Muslims.
 We have seen that it had been the theatre of their religious quest.
-Salvation didn’t mean redemption from sin, but the creation of a just society in which the individual could more easily make that existential surrender of his or her whole being that would bring them fulfilment.
+Salvation didn't mean redemption from sin, but the creation of a just society in which the individual could more easily make that existential surrender of his or her whole being that would bring them fulfilment.
 The policy was therefore a matter of supreme importance, and